Welcome to the Orlando Wetlands Park

 The water flows into the influent structure and is then divided into three flow pathways.
 The water first flows into the deep marsh.
 The deep marsh cells are primarily monocultures of cattails or giant bulrush.
 From there, the water flows into the mixed marsh.

 In the late 1800’s this land was used as open range for cattle grazing by the settlers moving into the Christmas area following the Seminole Wars.
 In the early 1900’s many of the red cedar trees were logged with this durable wood being used for furniture, construction and fence posts.
 Pine trees were tapped for turpentine and later were logged for lumber.
 In the 1940’s the land was used as a dairy farm.
-Click for more of the Orlando Wetlands Park History.
+Click here to learn more about the Orlando Wetlands Park’s History.